Lotfullah21/Data-Structures-And-Algorithms/29-trie/prefixMatch/README.md

 ## Example:

-"apple" -> starts with "app"
+"apple" -> starts with "app".
-"app" -> starts with "app"
+"app" -> starts with "app".
-"apricot" -> does not start with "app"
+"apricot" -> does not start with "app".
-"banana" -> does not start with "app"
+"banana" -> does not start with "app".
-"bat" -> does not start with "app"
+"bat" -> does not start with "app".
-"bar" -> does not start with "app"
+"bar" -> does not start with "app".
-"barn" -> does not start with "app"
+"barn" -> does not start with "app".